 The partnership does not replace, or compete with the traditional democratic bodies – the community council, the area committees of the Highland Council, or the Highland Council itself.
 Instead, the Partnership provides a single voice for the whole of the Black Isle – bringing together the views of the local community councils, local people, local employers, and those with an interest in the well-being of the area.

+Background to the Black Isle Partnership.
 The Partnership owes its origins to a study visit, organised by the North American Exchange.
 The visit resulted in a report which highlighted how the Black Isle could do more to develop itself in a manner that was sensitive to the environmental, cultural and economic diversity of the area.
 It highlighted a number of key recommendations, one of which was the formation of a single forum to bring together the people and businesses from the different communities in the area.